Juvenile Indigent Defense Delivery System

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have a state constitution or statutory provisions further expanding upon on or delineating that right.

-- When being questioned in custody (prior to questioning about anything concerning the charge on which the child was arrested, the child must be informed that he or she has a right to an attorney).
+- When being questioned in custody (prior to questioning “about anything concerning the charge on which the child was taken into custody,” the youth must be informed that he or she has a right to an attorney).
 Ala.
-Code § 12-15-202(a)(3).
+Code § 12-15-202(b)(1).

-Alabama requires parents to be notified by telephone, or otherwise by best means practicable of the child’s location, reason for the child’s detention, right to counsel of parent and child, and right of child to remain silent, unless child waives those rights, in which case, parent need not be notified, nor be present for interrogation.
-Parents are given a written statement to this effect when they go to the facility, or it is mailed to them.
+When a youth is detained, Alabama requires parents and guardians to be notified promptly of the youth’s location, reason for the detention, right to counsel, and right of the youth to remain silent, unless the youth waives those rights, in which case, parents or guardians need not be notified, nor be present for interrogation.
+Parents or guardians are given a written statement to this effect when they go to the facility, or it is mailed to them.
 This occurs after telephone/other notification.
-Moreover, a written statement of a child’s rights is to be given to the parents or guardians of a detained child, unless the child has already waived those rights.
+Moreover, a written statement of the youth’s rights is to be given to the parents or guardians of a detained youth, unless the youth has already waived those rights.
 Ala.
-Code § 12-15-202(d)(2).
+Code § 12-15-202(d)(1)-(2).

 Determination of Indigence